 About Us | History of logo

 The LHCCC logo was professionally created by founders Patrick Donnelly and Geoff Peach on the back of a napkin at Tim Hortons, Woodlawn Road West, Guelph, ON in 1998.
-After, they washed out the coffee stains and the Apple Fritter crumbs.
-They wanted to create a meaningful logo that represents the core focus of the Lake Huron Centre for Coastal Conservation's goals and values.
+After, they washed out the coffee stains and the Apple Fritter crumbs, the finished product was a meaningful logo that represents the core focus of the Lake Huron Centre for Coastal Conservation's goals and values.

 4 Colours, 4 Coastal Characteristics, 4 Focus Areas